 Interns will work with REDRESS staff on a number of assignments.
 These include independent research on torture cases, factual and/or legal research for reports and submissions before domestic and regional courts, the International Criminal Court and UN treaty body mechanisms.
 The role may also require some administrative work supporting REDRESS staff.

-REDRESS has four regular intakes per year: January, April, July and October.
+REDRESS has three regular intakes per year: January, April, and September.

 Interns are based in either London or The Hague.
 Daily lunch and travel expenses are provided.
 Applicants should be able to work for a minimum of three months.